Detrended Price Oscillator (DPO) Strategy and Usage

 The formula of this indicator is Price (X/2 + 1) periods ago minus the X-periods simple moving average.

-How to attach Detrended Price Oscillator on the charts?
+How to Attach the Detrended Price Oscillator on the Charts?

 • In Zerodha Kite, you can attach the DPO indicator in a chart from the Studies section.
 In the Studies section you will find it in the name of Detrended Price Oscillator.